goncalogoncalves/esqueleto/README.md

 ## Usage

 + Edit configs in `config/development.php`
-+ Routes are defined in the db
++ Routes are defined in the db.
+You aldo need to update `public/index.php`
 + If you add a new controller, update the `public/index.php`

 ## Deployment